 A Chapter 7 case lasts about 3-4 months.

-Most Chapter 7 debtors get rid of their obligations without having to pay back their creditors.
+Most Chapter 7 debtors get rid of their credit card debt, medical bills, etc., without paying back their creditors.

 A Chapter 13 case costs about 2-4 times more than a Chapter 7.